Ysoroko/ft_server/guide.md

  }
  ```

- Now that we have our configuration file ready, we will need to add some lines to our Dockerfile to copy it inside the container and set it up:
+ Now that our configuration is ready, we will need to add some lines to our Dockerfile to copy it inside the container and set it up:
  ```Dockerfile
 #----------------------------------- 3. CONFIGURE NGINX  --------------------------------------
 # NGINX will need a folder where it will search everything related to our website